Janice Ellen Hale

 Dr. Hale has taught at Clark College, the University of California, San Diego; Jackson State University, Cleveland State University and Yale University.
 Presently, Dr. Hale is professor of early childhood education at Wayne State University in Detroit, Michigan.
-She is also Founding Director of the Institute for the Study of the African American Child (ISAAC), a proposed research center in the College of Education.
+She is also Founding Director of the Institute for the Study of the African American Child (ISAAC).
 ISAAC is a civil rights organization designed to close the achievement gap that affects African American children.

 She has served as a speaker and consultant to numerous colleges, professional organizations and early childhood education programs across the United States and Jamaica.

 She has also served as a consultant to the Children’s Television Workshop program Sesame Street and Mister Roger’s Neighborhood.

 Dr. Hale has written numerous articles in her field and has written three books.
 Her first book originally appeared in the fall of 1982.
 It was issued in a revised edition by The Johns Hopkins University Press in 1986.
 The title of her first book is Black Children: Their roots, culture and learning styles.
 She is examining the influence of culture on the learning styles of African American children.